TreeFrogTinkerer/FundManager-QuoteServer-US-CPI/README.md

 # FundManager US CPI Quote Server
-This is a script that downloads, parses, and formats the following CPI Series from the U.S. Bureau of Labor Statistics website using API v1
+This is a script that downloads, parses, and formats the following CPI Series from the U.S. Bureau of Labor Statistics website using API v1.
+The script on github will regerate the CPI data on the 20th of each month.

 * CUUR0000SA0 - CPI for All Urban Consumers (CPI-U) 1982-84=100 (Unadjusted)
 * CUUR0000AA0 - CPI for All Urban Consumers (CPI-U) 1967=100 (Unadjusted)